 Secondly, it makes the system lightweight.
-You will not have to install so many applications because you can always make shortcuts to the web applications.
-For example, if you want to access OneDrive, don’t install any command line based application, or any GUI application, it’ll consume system space.
+You will not have to install so many applications because you can always make shortcuts to web applications.
+For example, if you want to access OneDrive, don’t install any command-line based application, or any GUI application, it’ll consume system space.
 Simply, make a web app shortcut and that’s it.

 - The calculator is now mate-calc because it’s more consistent with the way the Windows/OS X/iOS/Android calculators processes sum entry.

 - The lxtask task manager has been replaced with xfce4-taskmanager because it displays more active information including a CPU and RAM usage trace.